SERVICES:

-• Headache conditions include migraine, trigeminal neuralgia, cervicogenic headache and many others.
+• Headache syndromes, which include migraine, cluster, trigeminal neuralgia, occipital neuralgia, trigeminal autonomic cephalgias, cervicogenic headache and many others.

 • EMG/NCV studies - more info on right > > >

-These include a neurological exam, nerve conduction study, and needle EMG – anything less is unacceptable and not the neurological standard of care.
+These include a thorough neurological examination, nerve conduction study, and needle EMG – anything less is unacceptable and not the neurological standard of care.

-• Spinal and peripheral nerve, as well as joint and tendon and trigger point injections, both diagnostic and palliative.
+• Injections (office only) - Diagnostic and Therapeutic: For headaches and facial pains and peripheral nerve, as well as joint and tendon and trigger point injections, both diagnostic and palliative.

 REFERRALS commonly made to:

-* We are a non-narcotic based clinic - see references on other pages to this topic.
+* This is a non-narcotic based clinic - see references on other pages to this topic.
+Also I do NOT prescribe Amphetamines / Stimulants.

 NEURODIAGNOSTICS: